Moussa Dembélé (French footballer): Celtic

 On 28 June 2016, Scottish Premiership club Celtic signed Dembélé on a four-year contract.
 He made his debut on 12 July, his 20th birthday, partnering Leigh Griffiths up front in a 1–0 loss at Gibraltar's Lincoln Red Imps in the first leg of the second qualifying round of the 2016–17 UEFA Champions League.

 On 3 August, Dembélé scored his first goal for the club with a 92nd-minute penalty against Astana (after having won the penalty himself) to put Celtic into the Champions League play-offs.
 He followed this up by scoring twice against Motherwell in the Scottish League Cup last 16 on 10 August, as Celtic ran out 5–0 winners.
 He also scored the fourth goal in a 5–2 win over Hapoel Be'er Sheva the following week.

-On 10 September, as his club defeated Rangers 5–1 at Parkhead, he scored Celtic's first Old Firm derby league hat-trick since Stevie Chalmers in 1966, and the first Celtic player to score a hat-trick in any game against Rangers since Harry Hood in 1973.
+On 10 September, as his club defeated Rangers 5–1 at Parkhead, he scored Celtic's first Old Firm derby league hat-trick since Stevie Chalmers in 1966, and was the first Celtic player to score a hat-trick in any game against Rangers since Harry Hood in 1973.
 It was also considered to be a "perfect hat-trick", given his goals were scored with his head, his right foot and his left foot.
 On 24 September, Dembélé scored twice in a 6–1 win over Kilmarnock, then four days later, he scored his first two Champions League group stage goals against Manchester City, as Celtic finished the match with a 3–3 draw.
 His goalscoring form at that time saw him named the Premiership Player of the Month for September.